 What’s so great about this tiering system?

 Simply put, it allows you to confidently find the right team of people for the job.
-Better partner alignment means a better project delivery, which ultimately leads to a higher level of satisfaction for you.
+Better partner alignment means a better project delivery, which ultimately leads to a higher level of satisfaction for you from a Salesforce partner you can trust.
 And this, in turn, aids the Salesforce ecosystem.
 Everyone’s a winner!